Not-so-Cleansing Recessions: Abstract

 \section{Abstract}

 Recessions are periods in which the least productive firms in the economy exit, and as the economy recovers, they are replaced by new and more productive entrants.
 These \textit{cleansing effects} improve the average firm productivity.
 At the same time, recessions induce a loss of varieties.
-We show that the long-run welfare effects trade off these two forces.
+In an economy with Homothetic Single Aggregator technology, we show that their long-run welfare effects trade off these two forces.
 This trade-off is governed by \textit{love-of-variety} and the elasticity of substitution in aggregate production.
-If industry output is aggregated with the standard CES aggregator, recessions do not bring about any improvement in GDP and welfare.
+If industry output is aggregated using the standard CES aggregator, recessions do not improve long-run GDP or welfare.
 If the economy features more \textit{love-of-variety} than CES, the social planner optimally subsidizes economic activity both in steady state and even more so in recessions to avoid firm exit.
 We use the model and quasi-exogenous variation in demand to estimate love-of-variety.
 We find it to be significantly higher than implied by CES aggregation, suggesting that even the long-run effects of recessions are negative.
 Finally, we quantitatively characterize the optimal policy response both along the transition and in the steady state.

 \begin{raggedright} Keywords: cleansing effects of recessions, business cycle, love-of-variety.\\ JEL Codes: E32, D31, L11\\ \end{raggedright}

 \onehalfspacing

 \epigraph{\justifying This is really at the bottom of the recurrent troubles of capitalist society.
 They are but temporary.
 They are the means to reconstruct each time the economic system on a more efficient plan.
 But they inflict losses while they last, drive firms into the bankruptcy court, throw people out of employment, before the ground is clear and the way paved for new achievement of the kind which has created modern civilization and made the greatness of this country.}{--- \textup{Joseph A. Schumpeter} on the Great Depression, 1934}